manav870/Know-Your-Future/README.md

 ---

 ## 🐛 "Help!
 It's Broken!"
 (Troubleshooting for Mere Mortals)

-**"My palm isn't showing!"**
-- Did you actually add the palm.png file?
-Check the `assets/` folder!
-- Is it named exactly `palm.png`?
-Computers are picky like that.

 **"The video won't play!"**
 - Is it an MP4 file?
 We're not fancy enough for other formats yet.